Computer Science

 CS2253Machine Level Programming4 ch (3C 2L) (P)

-Introduces students to lower-level computer operations and the association with higher-level procedural programming constructs.
-Topics include binary representation of data, instruction formats and execution, assembler programming, scope, functions, user-defined data types using both low- and high-level programming languages.
+Learn about lower-level computer operations and the association with higher-level procedural programming constructs.
+Explore binary representation of data, instruction formats and execution, assembler programming, scope, functions, user-defined data types using both low- and high-level programming languages.

 CS2263Systems Software Development4 ch (3C 2L) (P)

-Procedural program development and supporting tools, using the C language.
-Topics include: implementation of data structures and algorithms, memory management, and performance techniques.
-Includes software tools for program development such as compilation/linking, building, debugging, and version control.
+Learn about procedural program development and supporting tools, using the C language.
+Explore the implementation of data structures and algorithms, memory management, and performance techniques.
+Use software tools for program development such as compilation/linking, building, debugging, and version control.

 CS2333Computability and Formal Languages4 ch (3C 1T)